TabbyML/tabby/docs/design.md

 ### Model specification

 A model specification defines the structures and names of the model weights.
-Converters should fill out this specification with weights comming from a trained model.
+Converters should fill out this specification with weights coming from a trained model.

 In the Python code, a model specification is represented as nested `LayerSpec` objects, where intermediate objects define weights scopes and leaf objects define the weights name and value.
 This is similar to how you would define a model in PyTorch (using `nn.Module`) or TensorFlow (using `tf.Module`).